-1.0 NSHRA Competition - NHSRA Competition is a competition which is authorized by the National High School Rodeo Association.
-The program, range facilities and officials must comply with standards established by NHSRA and must be approved by the National Office by submitting a Rodeo Approval form 30 days prior to the event via the State/Provincial Secretary.
+1.0 NSHRA Competition - NHSRA Competition is a competition which is authorized in advance of firing by the National High School Rodeo Association in conjunction with the National Rifle Association.
+The program, range facilities and officials must comply with standards established by the NRA and NHSRA.